This article is part of a larger series on Small Business Websites.

 Capabilities like meeting and event scheduling, online ordering, reservations, and member-gated content are available but may cost extra or require an extension/plugin

 Virtually unlimited capabilities through code and plugins, but may cost extra

 Top-rated with 24/7 support via live chat and phone

 None, forum support only

-What you’ve heard is true: WordPress is a free CMS and Squarespace starts at $12 per month.
-However, there are costs involved with WordPress.
-In fact, the cost of building and maintaining a WordPress site may actually cost you more—sometimes a lot more—than if you used Squarespace with its all-inclusive pricing as low as $12 per month.
+Squarespace plans start at $14 per month billed annually, or $19 month-to-month.
+WordPress, on the other hand, requires functionalities that vary in price.
+In short, there are other costs involved with WordPress.
+In fact, the cost of building and maintaining a WordPress site may actually cost a lot more than if you used Squarespace with its all-inclusive pricing—because WordPress (essentially) comes with nothing.

-This is because WordPress comes with nothing.
-So you will need to buy your own domain name and SSL certificate, and get your own web hosting.
-You’ll end up spending at least around $5 to $10 per month for a WordPress site, though the cost to build one can quickly add up with premium themes (approximately $29 to $79) and premium plugins.
-Meanwhile, Squarespace comes with everything you need to build and manage a professional site for as little as $12 per month.
+To build a WordPress website and get it online you will need to buy a domain name, SSL certificate, and get web hosting.
+At a minimum, you’ll end up spending from around $3 to $10 per month for a WordPress site, though the cost to build one can quickly add up with premium themes ($29 to $130) and premium plugins (from a few dollars to hundreds of dollars).

 Best for Ease of Use: Squarespace